mxrgz4/OO-Project/FinalProject.md

 ### Python

 Python is a high level programming language for general use programming.
 Python was created by Guido Van Rossum in 1991.
 Python has a philosophy to emphasize code readability.
 Python uses white spaces and code blocks rather than keywords and curly braces.
 Python has many practical uses to it and it is very versitile.
+Many companies such as Google use python as their main language because it is so versitile.